 Hopefully not, but it also depends on you and your goals!
 If you are an Olympic level athlete or have a national comp coming up in 3 months you may want to book in for weekly treatments which is probably smart.
 However, if you have an issue we will discuss the prognosis of how much we need to see each other.
 This might be as simple as a one off session to educate you on what specific exercises you can do to fix your issue completely.
 But we RARELY say come back within the same week or next week unless we believe it would be best for you.
 We genuinely want to help you to not have to rely on treatment and to take control of everything yourself!

 Clothes that you feel comfortable in and can move in.
 Ideally shorts and a tee shirt/jumper.
 There is usually a degree of undress to work on things such as necks and quads but if you’re not comfortable then we can easily work around this.
 Please remember to wear underwear though, seriously.

 It depends.
 Dry-needling is mostly described as weird as opposed to painful.
 Generally when you’re using the best quality needles on the market (Red Coral Myotech) you almost can’t feel the needle penetrating the skin.
 The ‘weird’ part is when there is a small muscle twitch.
 Post needling, it is often described as moderate DOMS, just like you’ve done a tough workout.

 Dry-needling is simply another technique that can be used to release muscle tension or create neural desensitization, your pathology will dictate whether needling is indicated as something we can use.
 If you are super scared of needling we can definitely avoid it and use other techniques to achieve a similar result.
 But it is always beneficial to be open minded about particular treatment techniques that could help you feel better.

-On a side note; I love needling!!
-When I first had it done on my calves I struggled to walk for a day, but the relief afterwards was like nothing I had experienced before.
+On a side note; Jamie in particular loves needling!!
+When he first had it done on his calves he struggled to walk for a day, but the relief afterwards was like nothing he had experienced before.

 Anything I missed?